 How to set up your marketplace

-Make sure that your test transaction only reaches the state where a booking is accepted by the provider.
-This means the transaction has been accepted, but the booking period has not yet passed.
-The best way to ensure this is to book at least a few days in advance to give you some time to properly configure the Zap.
+Note: Make sure that your test transaction only reaches the state where a booking request has been confirmed by the provider.
+This means the booking request has been accepted, but the booking period has not yet passed.
+The best way to ensure this is to book an event that is at least a few days in the future.

 With these pieces in place, let's get started!